justisg/DH150-JustisG/README.md

 #7: Flexibility and Efficiency of Use

 Within this site, there is no ability for a user to grow in their knowledge as there are no options for advanced settings or algorithms that take what you have viewed or saved in the past and recommend you new recipes.
-The only available customization is a user creating an account and then saving recipes they find to their account.
+The only available customization is a user creating an account, which is an option only found through trying to save a recipe for the first time, and then saving recipes they find to their account.
 Expanding the options on The Recipe Critic would help to improve the sites flexibility and efficiency.
-**Severity Rating**: 1/3
+**Severity Rating**: 2/3

 #8: Aesthetic and Minimalist Design